lindseyeliseallen/tutorialblog/index.md

 df = pd.DataFrame(data)
 ```
+You can learn more about the `DataFrame` object in the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).

 ### Step 2: Preview the Data
-Before plotting, it is useful to view the data that you just imported to make sure there are no issues.
+Before plotting, it is useful to view the data that you just imported to make sure there are no problems.
+Previewing the data allows us to catch issues such as missing values, typos, or unexpected data types.
+By checking the first few rows, we also gain a sense of the distribution of values and whether color-coding or subgroup comparisons will make sense in the scatter plot.
 Use the head() function to see a number of the first rows.
 Here is an example of how we would see the first 5 rows of our BMI vs. Age data:
 ```python
 df.head(5)
 ```